open-feature/go-sdk-contrib/tools/tck/README.md

 so the default is right there. `TestCanonicalFlagSetDisabledFlagsCarryAnError` pins the current behaviour and fails when the SDK stops attaching the error, at which point the fix is to declare the capability rather than to relax the assertion.

+**This is a self-test withholding a capability for a defect it has identified, which [Appendix F][appendix-f-deviations] sanctions by a carve-out** rather than by the ordinary rule: a TCK implementation's own suites are a fixture for the harness rather than a report about a third party, and they run in the ordinary build, where a permanently failing scenario is a broken build and not a finding — nobody downstream can act on it, because the fix is an SDK release away.
+The carve-out carries one condition, **that the defect is pinned by a test of its own**, and that is the condition these suites meet: `TestCanonicalFlagSetDisabledFlagsCarryAnError` asserts the behaviour directly, so the skip is not the only record of it.
+An adoption has no such licence — a skip there is a claim about the provider being reported on.

 ## Known gaps